stefan-baur/jesadido-poc/README.md

   - Spanish (`es`)
 - **Disambiguation** depending on lexical, syntactical and semantical definitions of involved target languages
 - **Providing a multilingual console**, a user interface for simultaneously multilingual writing
-- **X-platformed code-generation** for internationalization components
+- X-platformed code-generation to get **internationalization components**

 ## Development Environment